SmartRecipe/SmartRecipeRecommender/Frontend/README.md

 ## API Requirements

+The frontend application expects the backend to support CRUD operations on different data.

 ### User Sign Up API

 New users create their accounts using this API.
 Requires backend server to accepet following arguments.